LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 ```

 ##### refreshRate
 Many actions are triggered repeatedly, by default approximately 60 times per second.
 You can set this variable lower to reduce CPU usage.
+This is commonly done in `startup` or `init`.
 ```
 refreshRate = 30;
 ```

 #### Game Specific

-These variables depend on being or having been connected to a game process and are not available in the `startup` or `exit` actions and only partly available in `shutdown`.
+These variables depend on being or having been connected to a game process and are not available in the `startup` or `exit` actions and only partly available in `shutdown` (might be `null`).

 ##### current / old
 State objects representing the current and previous states.